piuccio/sublime-esformatter/README.md

 	  "keys": ["ctrl+alt+f"], "command": "esformatter"
 	}

+If you are using a custom keyboard mapping, you may want to add the following line in order to restore the Replace Panel default functionality.

+	{ "keys": ["super+alt+f"], "command": "show_panel", "args": {"panel": "replace", "reverse": false} },

 You can also run EsFormatter automatically when saving a file: Sublime Text -> Preferences -> Package settings -> EsFormatter -> Settings - User.

 	{
 	    // Format the file when saved
 	    "format_on_save": false
 	}

 # Configuration